ZJU-Winter/ZJU-Winter/README.md

 #### :muscle: Things I am challenging myself with
 - Wake up earlier to make good use of the day
 - Coding at least 4 hours a day
-- Exercise 3 days a week
+- Be happy when facing failures

 #### :computer: Programming languages and tools
 <p>